range-et/talos/README.md

 # Talos

-This project implements a Flask-based API that uses DistilBERT for text generation (question answering) and embedding generation.
-It's designed to run efficiently on various platforms (Mac, Linux, Windows) and can utilize both CPU and GPU resources.
-This is good as a tiny LLM to perform low intensity data enrichment tasks.
-If you have recommendations for other models - please feel free to raise an issue.
+Talos is a Flask-based API that uses DistilBERT and MPT-7B for text generation and embedding.
+It's designed to run on various platforms and can utilize both CPU and GPU resources.
+This project aims to provide a lightweight solution for low-intensity data enrichment tasks.

 ## Table of Contents